dcSpark/shinkai-node/shinkai-libs/shinkai-vector-resources/README.md

 A powerful native Rust fully in-memory/serializable Vector Search solution.

 A Vector Resource is made up of a hierarchy of nodes, where each node can either hold a piece of `Text` or another `Vector Resource`.
-Vector Searching can be performed from the root resource or starting from any path throughout the entire hierarchy.
-Along with the easy-to-use enum-based TraversalMethods, they offer great customizability of how results are found/scored.
+Vector Searching can be performed starting from the root resource or from any path throughout the entire hierarchy, and with the easy-to-use enum-based TraversalMethod interface, offers great customizability of how results are found/scored.

 ## Importing Into Your Project